system76/docs/content/new-web-infrastructure.md

 ### Advance Replacement of Whole System - Within 30 days of Shipment

 We build and ship a replacement system with the same configuration, and have you return the defective system once the new one is received.
-More details will be provided if this process is requested.
+More details will be provided if this process is required.

 ### Advance Replacement Part - Within Warranty Period